Volkswagen Type 2: Mexican production

 T2 production began in 1970 at the Puebla assembly factory.
+These were initially built under license; from 1979 manufacture was carried out undedr Volkswagen's own auspices.

-Offered initially only as a nine-passenger version called the Volkswagen Combi (Kombi in Brazil), and from 1973 also its cargo van version called the Volkswagen Panel, both variants were fitted with the 1.5 L air-cooled boxer engine and four-speed manual gearbox.
-In 1974, the 1.6 L 44 bhp boxer engine replaced the 1.5 previous one, and production continued this way up to 1987.
-In 1987, the water-cooled 1.8 L 85 bhp inline four-cylinder engine replaced the air-cooled 1.6 L. This new model is recognisable by its black grille (for its engine coolant radiator), bumpers and moldings.
+It was initially offered only as a nine-passenger version called the Volkswagen Combi (Kombi in Brazil), and from 1973 also its cargo van version called the Volkswagen Panel, both variants were fitted with the 1.5 L air-cooled boxer engine and four-speed manual gearbox.
+In 1974, the 1.6-liter, 46 PS boxer engine replaced the previous 1.5-liter unit, and production continued this way until 1987.
+In addition to DIN figures, Volswagen Mexico also provided ratings in SAE net and SAE gross, 44 and 55 PS respectively.
+In 1987, a water-cooled 1.8 L 84 PS straight-four engine replaced the air-cooled 1.6-liter boxer.
+This new model is recognisable by its black grille (for its engine coolant radiator), bumpers and moldings.

 In 1975, Volkswagen de México ordered two specially made pickups from Germany, one single cab and one double cab, for the Puebla plant.
 These were evaluated for the possibility of building pickups in Mexico, and were outfitted with every option except the Arctic package, including front and rear fog lights, intermittent wipers, trip odometer, clock, bumper rubber, PVC tilt, and dual doors on the single cab storage compartment.
 VW de Mexico was interested in having the lights, wiring, brake systems and other parts manufactured in Mexico.
-Ultimately, VW de Mexico declined to produce pickups, and the pickups were sold to an Autohaus, a Volkswagen dealer in San Antonio, Texas, since they could not be sold in Mexico.
-By law, no German-made Volkswagens were to be sold in Mexico.
+Ultimately, VW de Mexico declined to produce pickups, and the pickups were sold to an Autohaus, a Volkswagen dealer in San Antonio, Texas.
+They could not be sold in Mexico, as by law, no German-made Volkswagens were to be sold there.
 These were probably the only pickups that were produced in Germany for Mexican import, and have the "ME" export code on the M-code plate.
 The green double cab was sold to a new owner in New York, and has been lost track of.
 The light gray (L345, licht grau) single cab still exists.
 Pickups were not manufactured in Mexico, nor were they imported into Mexico from Germany, save for these two examples.
+In the 1980s, Mexican-made Type 2s were exported to other Latin American countries such as Chile.